Autism first signs and checklist for teenagers

 - Make an appointment with your GP to discuss and, if necessary, to refer you to a qualified health professional with experience in the assessment and diagnosis of autism.

-- You can also refer your teenager for an assessment yourself.
+- You can also refer yourself or your teenager for an assessment.

 There are a number of government-funded services that specialise in the assessment and diagnosis of autism.
 You can contact these teams directly, but you may need a referral from your GP or paediatrician.